 Green Bulkheads for Cuyahoga River Navigation Channel

 Cleveland’s Cuyahoga River Navigation Channel is an important and thriving passageway for maritime commerce, but it is a daunting corridor for “transient” fish.
 For these fish, the ability to migrate upriver to spawn as adults and downriver to return to Lake Erie as juveniles is critical to their survival.
-Bustling with barge traffic, subject to frequent ice and storm flows, and lined by bulkheads for 5.6 miles, the Cuyahoga River Navigation Channel offers little to no habitat.
+Bustling with barge traffic, subject to frequent ice and storm flows, and lined by bulkheads for five miles, the Cuyahoga River Navigation Channel offers little to no habitat.
 Since 2006, the Buffalo District of the U.S. Army Corps of Engineers has been developing, testing and implementing innovative bulkheads and technologies to create habitat for larval fish while maintaining the channel for navigation.
 Building on the lessons learned through that process, the Cuyahoga County Planning Commission (CCPC) initiated an effort to explore options for retrofitting bulkheads so they provide both navigational and ecological function.

 Working with the CCPC, Biohabitats is leading a design team to develop a retrofit solution guided primarily by models found in nature.
 This approach involves the use of “Biomimicry Thinking,” a design process that begins with scoping: identifying the desired function, defining the context within which the design must fit, and integrating “Life’s Principles,” deep patterns found among thriving species.
 A discovery phase follows, in which biological models for achieving the desired function are identified.
 This leads to creative concept and design development, and, ultimately, evaluation.